STEAM Education

-The ‘A’ In STEAM
+The ‘A’ in STEAM

 In 2006, Georgette Yakman proposed adding the arts to STEM education to create STEAM.
 Unlike STEM, STEAM incorporates creative arts subjects such as fine art, performance art, photography, and literature, emphasizing communication and expression of STEM-related ideas.